 Where to Retire in Morgantown and Home Prices

 There appear to be some continuing care communities in the area.
 There are a number of old neighborhoods in the city such as Suncrest and Sunnyside.
-The median home value was $185,700 according to Zillow in early 2019, which is lower than the national average.
-Property taxes are low, much less than $1000 on average.
+The median home value was $229,866, according to Zillow in mid-2021, which is a 11% rise in prices over the past year, but much lower than in the rest of the U.S. Property taxes are low, much less than $1000 on average.

 A bit isolated and hard to get to.